precice/precice/tools/solverdummies/c/README.md

 You can test the dummy solver by coupling two instances with each other.
 Open two terminals and run

-* `./solverdummy precice-config.xml SolverOne MeshOne`
+* `./solverdummy ../precice-config.xml SolverOne MeshOne`
-* `./solverdummy precice-config.xml SolverTwo MeshTwo`
+* `./solverdummy ../precice-config.xml SolverTwo MeshTwo`

 # Next Steps